 The shipping party must be specific enough in the soil description that the landfill handlers know what they are dealing with and how to dispose of it.
 The handling and transport provisions are described in detail article 34 also known as the Environmental Protection Act (Duty of Care) 1991.

 Section 33 of EPA

 Under Section 33 of the EPA, “It is an offence to deposit, treat, keep or dispose of controlled waste without a license.”
-The exceptions to this protocol are detailed under the Waste Management Licensing Regulations 1994.
+The exceptions to this protocol are detailed under the Waste Removal Licensing Regulations 1994.

 The Control of Pesticides

 The use of pesticides to control the spread of Japanese Knotweed is explained in the Control of Pesticides Regulations 1986.
 Under this law, persons who use pesticides are obligated to take all reasonable precautions to protect the creatures, plants and persons who might come in contact with the pesticides.